Author Kevin Jared Hosein talks Caribbean literature in Europe

 He compared the Irish literary scene to that of Trinidad and Tobago, as the country also has a small population.

 “It’s kind of like a minor miracle I find.
-You would think we would have all the encouragement in the world but you don’t really have it.
-You does kind of have to find it within a network or find it within yourself to do this thing.”
+You would think we would have all the encouragement in the world, but you don’t really have it.
+You does kind of have to find it within a network, or find it within yourself to do this thing.”

-Speaking to Newsday during an interview at Noir Coffee Lab, Austin Street, St Augustine on October 3, Hosein said this was his first major trip since he went to Edinburgh, Scotland when he was shortlisted for and eventually awarded the Sir Walter Scott Prize in June 2024.
+Speaking to Newsday during an interview at Noir Coffee Lab, Austin Street, St Augustine on October 3, Hosein said this was his first major trip since he went to Edinburgh, Scotland, when he was shortlisted for and eventually awarded the Sir Walter Scott Prize in June 2024.
 The book also won the 2024 OCM Bocas Lit Prize for Fiction.

-“We got to go to Abbotsford where he used to live, the writers got a tour of the grounds of the house, we got to see where he used to write.
+“We got to go to Abbotsford, where he used to live, the writers got a tour of the grounds of the house, we got to see where he used to write.
 We learned about his routine, saw the books he collected and preserved over the years.
-We got to go to the Borders Book Festival which is when the prize was awarded.”
+We got to go to the Borders Book Festival, which is when the prize was awarded.”

-He said since then, he turned down invitations as he found constant travelling made it difficult to write, and he is working on another book, which will be his fifth.
+He said since then, he has turned down invitations as he found constant travelling made it difficult to write, and he is working on another book, which will be his fifth.

 Author Kevin Jared Hosein makes a point about Caribbean literature during an interview with Newsday reporter Paula Lindo at the Noir Coffee Lab, Austin Street, St Augustine on October 3. - Photo by Gabriel Williams